 This unified approach to web design also brings search engine optimization (SEO) benefits to small businesses as well as large corporations.
 Unified mobile web design enables you to avoid a separate URL for mobile devices or stress over different content for various sites that suit specific gadgets.

 Helpful resources such as the Mobile Responsive Design Test by StudioPress or Matt Kersley’s Responsive Design Testing Tool let you see if your website displays text and graphics correctly across all types of devices and various screen sizes.

 With so many people using their smartphones to check out websites and shop online, your mobile-friendly website must cater to this trend.
 An avid phone user wants to navigate sites with only his or her “phone hand.”

 Test whether your site’s users can get where they need to go by thumb-clicking the links.
 Steer clear of “pinches” that require customers to zoom in for content or option buttons.
 It means your text and graphics are too small and not adequately optimized for smartphone users.

 You won’t get great results from your website on any platform if the layout isn’t clean and unfussy.
+This is why you need our responsive web design services.
 Keep in mind people stay on a landing page for a few seconds at most to see if a site can meet their needs.